Summary

 There are nine public holidays in Ireland each year.

-- A paid day off on the holiday, or
+- A paid day off on the holiday

 - An extra day’s pay

-Employees are also entitled to take annual holidays while on maternity leave.
+Employees can also take annual holidays while on maternity leave.

 You can add these on when calculating your return date to work.